Nexmo/dotnet-skeleton-app/README.md

 ### Using Ngrok

-In order to test the incoming webhook data from Nexmo, the Nexmo API needs an externally accessible URL to send that data to.
+In order to test the incoming webhook data from Vonage, the Vonage API needs an externally accessible URL to send that data to.
 A commonly used service for development and testing is ngrok.
 The service will provide you with an externally available web address that creates a secure tunnel to your local environment.
 The [Nexmo Developer Platform](https://developer.nexmo.com/concepts/guides/testing-with-ngrok) has a guide to getting started with testing with ngrok.

-Once you have your ngrok URL, you can enter your [Nexmo Dashboard](https://dashboard.nexmo.com) and supply it as the `EVENT URL` for any Nexmo service that sends event data via a webhook.
+Once you have your ngrok URL, you can enter your [Vonage Dashboard](https://dashboard.nexmo.com) and supply it as the `EVENT URL` for any Vonage service that sends event data via a webhook.
 A good test case is creating a Voice application and providing the ngrok URL in the following format as the event url:

 `#{ngrok URL}/webhooks/inbound-sms`

-You can then text your Nexmo number, and with your skeleton application running you can observe the webhook data be received in real time for diagnosis of any issues and testing of your Nexmo account.
+You can then text your Vonage number, and with your skeleton application running you can observe the webhook data be received in real time for diagnosis of any issues and testing of your Vonage account.

 ## Running the Application